All Products

 client.create_bucket('examplebucket')

-For more information about the API operation to create a bucket, see PutBucket.
+For the underlying API operation, see PutBucket.